quanly01/dinosaur/README.md

-Welcome to my web
+Welcome to my web.

 This is my pizza store

-Let's order
+Let's order.

-the part in deploy section don't work because herokuapp required description to open server
+THe part in deploy section doesn't work because herokuapp required description to open server